ldmckeen/aruba-ldmckeen-ap-scan/README_ARUBA.md

 * Add swagger for prettier and more functional frontend API capabilities.
-* Updating caching to improve retrieval with additional check on ap scans bssids. i.e even if missing bssid's get cached result, only recall geolocate API of completely new bssid's present that weren't there before.
+* Updating caching to improve retrieval with additional check on ap scans bssids. i.e even if missing bssid's get cached result, only recall geolocate API of completely new bssid's present that were not there before.

 #### System Updates
 * Update to make use of a choice of DB instances.